Having a blast in the past

 I've never been good when it comes to remembering stuff - just ask the missus, apparently I've a memory like a sieve!
 Yes, this is a game of remembrance with different images hiding behind 40 tiles and all you gotta do is find matching pairs.
 Sounds easy but there are 40 tiles which are too many to cope with, at least for me.

 Crossword Editor ST - We all know somebody sad enough to enjoy crosswords (the wife!).
-Well, here is the ST adaptation developed by Adrian Green in 1991.
+Well, here is the ST adaptation by Adrian Green in 1991.
 The design actually works very well and I really liked its interface which is clean and even has the option to change fonts.
 However, the clues are incredibly cryptic, almost to the point where some made little sense.
 Yes, you guessed it, I was rubbish at most questions!There is support for either medium or high resolution and it sure looks best in monochrome!!
-There is a selection of ready-to-go crosswords with an option to make your own using the inbuilt creator.
-That's pretty cool but, I won't bother because I'm very lazy!
+There is a selection of ready-to-go crosswords with an option to make your own using the creator.
+That's pretty cool but, I won't bother because I'm lazy!
 But it's a fantastic feature thinking about it.Computer Patience - This took me back to the 90s when I played Solitaire on the work's PC.
 The ST game was developed by Eric Chapman back in 1990 and features six different versions of patience.
 If I'm honest, I really enjoyed this program and spent a good half hour playing "golf patience".Eric had a good sense of humour when he asks for any type of feedback: comments, criticisms or abuse!TechMate - Another spin on the game of chess and this time we have a demo version of what was a 1986 commercial release by Microdeal (I'm unsure who to credit for its development).
 The gameplay feels faster than MChess and appears very good too.
 But, yeah, it's chess so here ends what I think about it.Cards - This is an another odd one as I remember the release by Microdeal and this also features five games ranging from Blackjack to Poker Squares.
 Developed by J. Weaver Jr in 1986, this is fun for those who love playing cards but use a colour monitor because it's very ugly in monochrome.
 I enjoyed this game a lot.

 The CryptO'pinion?

-(Mchess) By now you're probably wondering why these screenshots are so bad?
+(Mchess) By now, you're probably wondering why these screenshots are so bad.

 (Crossword) I should have waited, but real hardware is always best.
 Except for screenshots!